 Launched in 1980 and still in operation today, our PCC residential treatment program serves boys who are between 7 and 17 years old.
 These young residents are in state custody due to abuse and neglect in their families of origin, and they’ve been placed at CHNK by Kentucky’s Department for Community Based Services (DCBS).

-Many of the youth in this program are dealing with behavioral health issues (e.g., aggression, impulse control, sexual acting out) that have arisen from adverse childhood experiences.
+Many of the youth in this program experience behavioral health issues (e.g., aggression, impulse control, sexual acting out) caused by adverse childhood experiences.
 Our employees provide them with therapeutic interventions needed to recover from past trauma.
 These interventions include individual and group therapy.
-Also, when permitted by DCBS, family therapy is also offered, as well as family visits, phone calls, and/or home visits.
+Also, if permitted by DCBS, we offer family therapy to clients, as well as family visits, phone calls, and/or home visits.

 Referrals into this program must come from DCBS; for additional information regarding admission requirements, call 1.844.YES.CHNK or visit our Make a Referral page.

-We also operate the first and (currently) only Substance Use Disorders Residential Treatment Program in Northern Kentucky.
-Services are geared specifically towards male and female youth between the ages of 13 and 18, who are battling addiction.
+We also operate the first and (currently) only addiction treatment program in Northern Kentucky.
+Services are geared specifically towards male and female youth age 13 and older who are battling addiction.

-Treatment needs are determined through an initial screening and comprehensive assessment; once admitted into the program, youth live on 26 private acres within the natural beauty of Devou Park, which provides a serene and safe treatment environment.
+Treatment needs are determined through an initial screening and comprehensive assessment; once admitted into the program, youth live on 58 private acres in Boone County, which provides a serene and safe treatment environment.

-Length of treatment varies based on each individual client and his/her unique needs.
-More than 40 hours of structured therapeutic services, with a minimum of 10 hours of therapy, are provided weekly.
+Length of treatment varies based on each individual client and his/her unique needs; our treatment team provides more than 40 hours of structured therapeutic services weekly.

 Additionally, CHNK has integrated physical healthcare into its behavioral healthcare services, so youth have access to not just therapists and a psychiatrist, but also a pediatrician, RN, and LPN.

-Payment options for our SUD Residential Treatment program include Medicaid, private insurance, and self-pay.
-Our Billing Service Manager works closely with each client to identify the most cost-effective option; we also offer financial assistance for clients who choose to not use their insurance for payment.
+Payment options for our residential addiction treatment program include Medicaid, private insurance, and self-pay.
+Our Billing Service Manager works closely with each client to identify the most cost-effective option; we also offer financial assistance for clients who do not have insurance.

 Covington Residential Operations Manager